-The PwC Global Independence Policy, which is based on the IESBA Code, including International Independence Standards, contains minimum requirements with which PwC firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.
+The PwC Global Independence Policy (GIP), which is based on the IESBA Code, including International Independence Standards, contains minimum standards with which PwC firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.

-The independence requirements of the United States Securities and Exchange Commission (SEC) are, in certain instances, more restrictive than the Global Independence Policy.
-Given the reach of these requirements and their impact on PwC firms in the network, the Policy identifies key areas where an SEC requirement is more restrictive.
+The independence requirements of the United States Securities and Exchange Commission (SEC) are, in certain instances, more restrictive than the GIP.
+Given the reach of these requirements and their impact on PwC firms in the network, the GIP identifies key areas where an SEC requirement is more restrictive.
 Provisions that are specifically identified as applicable to SEC restricted entities must be followed in addition to, or instead of, the Policy in the associated paragraph.
-PwC Finland has a designated partner (known as the 'Partner Responsible for Independence' or 'PRI') with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence Policy including managing the related independence processes and providing support to the business.
+PwC Finland has a designated partner (known as the 'Partner Responsible for Independence' or 'PRI') with appropriate seniority and standing, who is responsible for implementation of the PwC GIP including managing the related independence processes and providing support to the business.
 The PRI is supported by a team of independence specialists.
-The PRI reports directly to the CEO (Territory Senior Partner).
+The PRI reports directly to the Territory Risk & Quality Leader, a member of the firm's management board.